ArnoldJr/Eindopdracht-DC-week-4/readme.md

 2. Make sure that required packages ```reshape2``` and ```data.table``` are installed, the script will load the packages  automatically
 3. The file ```run_analysis.R``` will automatically download and extract the files
 4. The data will be modeld to tidy data with the means and std
-5. The output file "tidy_data.txt" will contain the means and stdof each variable for each activity and each subject.
+5. The output file ```tidy_data.txt``` will contain the means and stdof each variable for each activity and each subject.

 ## Package dependencies